ohhelloana/ohhelloana/src/posts/may-june-other-bookmarks.md

 mood: Alright
 doing: Telling my cat the cat flap is closed.
 thinking: Nothing
-listening: "What's a girl to do?" by Bat For Lashes
+listening: What's a girl to do? by Bat For Lashes
 ---

 The news are quiet now and it is on purpose.
 There's protests happening.
 There's things happening.
 They just aren't showing it anymore. #BlackLivesMatter